 - Special Enrollment Period: You’re allowed to make changes to your Medicare Advantage plan or Medicare prescription drug coverage in certain situations.
 These may include but aren’t limited to: moving out of your plan’s service area, losing Medicaid eligibility or Medicare terminating your plan’s contract.

 Medicare Advantage Open Enrollment Period: If you’re enrolled in a Medicare Advantage plan and change your mind, you can disenroll during January 1 to March 31.
-During this period you can return to Original Medicare and, if needed, also join a Medicare Prescription Drug Plan.
-You can also use this time to switch to a different Medicare Advantage Plan with or without drug coverage.
+During this period you can return to Original Medicare and, if needed, also join a Medicare prescription drug plan.
+You can also use this time to switch to a different Medicare Advantage plan (MA) with or without drug coverage.

 Depending on the nature of the particular Special Enrollment Period, an individual may also disenroll from an MA plan and enroll into Original Medicare.

-Download your FREE Medicare Advantage info kit or request a copy by mail.
+Download your FREE Medicare Advantage Information Kit or request a copy by mail.

-Get all your questions answered in a one-on-one appointment with a licensed Medicare advisor.
+Get all of your questions answered in a meeting with a local, licensed Essence Healthcare advisor.

 Attend a Medicare Seminar

-Learn more about Essence Healthcare plans at one of our FREE local or online Medicare seminars.
+Learn more about Essence plans at one of our FREE local or online Medicare seminars.

 Talk with a licensed Medicare advisor

-Call anytime to discuss your options with a local, licensed Essence Healthcare advisor.
+Call to discuss your plan options with a licensed Essence Healthcare advisor.